 Predators edge Blues in shootout

-Carr just arrived from Milwaukee of the American Hockey League to replace Viktor Arvidsson, who is sidelined four to six weeks after sustaining a lower-back injury Saturday night.
-Ryan Johansen and Nick Bonino scored for the Predators, and Juuse Saros stopped 23 of 25 shots.
+Carr just arrived from Milwaukee of the American Hockey League to replace Victor Arvidsson, who is sidelined four-six weeks after suffering a lower-back injury Saturday night.
+Ryan Johansen and Nick Bonino scored for the Predators and Juuse Saros stopped 23 of 25 shots.

-David Perron and Brayden Schenn scored, and Jake Allen made 37 saves for the Blues, who have earned points in 12 of their past 14 games (9-2-3).
-The Predators killed off two early penalties -- including a brief five-on-three disadvantage -- before taking a 2-0 first-period lead.
+David Perron and Brayden Schenn scored and Jake Allen made 37 saves for the Blues, who have earned points in 12 of their last 14 games (9-2-3).
+The Predators killed off two early penalties -- including a brief 5-on-3 disadvantage -- before taking a 2-0 first-period lead.

-Bonino scored after taking a nice feed from Rocco Grimaldi to convert a snap shot as linemate Craig Smith crashed the net.
-It was the sixth consecutive game in which the Blues allowed their opponent to score first.
+Bonino scored after taking a nice feed from Rocco Grimaldi to convert a snapshot as linemate Craig Smith crashed the net.
+It was the fifth time in the last six games the Blues allowed their opponent to score first.
 More action around the net led to the second Predators' goal.
 Calle Jarnkrok was denied at the doorstep, but Johansen swept in to lift the loose puck under the crossbar.

-The Blues cut the deficit to 2-1 in the second period on a one-man rush by Perron, who got one shot through defenseman Ryan Ellis before firing home his own long rebound.
+The Blues cut the lead to 2-1 in the second period on a one-man rush by Perron, who got one shot through defenseman Ryan Ellis before firing home his own long rebound.
 Schenn tied the game 2-2 with 6:51 left in the third period.
-He scored from the slot off Robert Thomas' feed from the right circle.
+He score from the slot off Robert Thomas' feed from the right circle.

 The Predators dominated overtime and had several near-misses, including a Filip Forsberg back-hander off the crossbar.
-Perron scored in the first round of the shootout before Filip Forsberg leveled the score in the third round.
-After St. Louis' Robert Thomas missed the target in the fourth round, Carr knocked in the winner.
+The Blues played without defenseman Robert Bortuzzo, who earned a four-game NHL suspension for injuring Arvidsson with a crosscheck.
+Carl Gunnarsson replaced him in the lineup.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)